nap2000/docs/fieldTask.rst

 ------------------------------

 There are many settings that you can configure on the device using **menu** and **general settings**.
-Many of these can also be specified on the server.
+Many of these can also be specified on the server (:ref:`mobile-device-settings`).
 If specified on the server the settings will override those on the phone for all devices.